finom/includes.js/README.md

 };
 ```

 **includes.js** is universal tool.
-For example you can use it with Gulp, using [gulp-file-include](https://www.npmjs.com/package/gulp-file-include).
+You can use it with Gulp, using [gulp-file-include](https://www.npmjs.com/package/gulp-file-include).

 **includes config**